Tinba Virus

 Tinba works using packet smelling, a system of reading network business, to determine when a stoner is browsing a banking website.
 The malware can then take one of two different actions, depending on the variation:

 1. In its most popular form, Tinba will grab the web page causing a man-in-the-middle attack.
-The Trojan uses form input to capture keystrokes before they can be encrypted by HTTPS.
+The Trojan uses form input to capture keystrokes.
+Before they encrypt by HTTPS.
 Tinba then sends the keystrokes to a Command & Control, which in turn causes a user’s information to be stolen.

 2. The second method used by Tinba is to allow the user to log in to the web page.
 After the stoner logs in, the malware will use the information on the runner to prize the company totem and point formatting.